Overgaden Oven Vandet 28: 17th and 18th centuries

-Back when Christianshavn was first established, the site was part of a much larger property comprising what is now Overgaden 24–28 and Dronningensgade 17–23.
+When Christianshavn was first established, the site was part of a much larger property comprising what is now Overgaden 24–28 and Dronningensgade 17–23.
 This large property was ceded to mayor Knud Marquardsen in 1622.
 The section along the canal was first built over in 1635–1675.
 In 1675, it was the site of two small houses and a building with shed roof.
-The present building on the site was constructed some time between 1718 and 1732 for skipper Michel Michelsen Arndt.
-The property was listed as No. 186 in the new cadastre of 1756 and was at that time owned by skipper Lars Larsen Bornholm.
-The property now known as Overgaden Oven Vandet 26–28 was listed as No. 104 in Christianshavn Quarter in Copenhagen's first cadastre of 1689 and was at that time owned by clergyman Andreas Guntzow- The property now known as Overgaden Oven Vandet was omdovodiaææy listed as No. 105 in Copenhagen's first cadastre of 1689.
+The present building on the site was constructed sometime between 1718 and 1732 for skipper Michel Michelsen Arndt.
+The property was listed as No. 186 in the new cadastre of 1756, and was at that time owned by skipper Lars Larsen Bornholm.
+The property now known as Overgaden Oven Vandet 26–28 was listed as No. 104 in Christianshavn Quarter in Copenhagen's first cadastre of 1689, and was at that time owned by clergyman Andreas Guntzow.
+The property now known as Overgaden Oven Vandet was listed as No. 105 in Copenhagen's first cadastre of 1689.
 It was at that time owned by carpenter Anders Gudmandsen.

-The property was listed as No. 184 in the new cadastre of 1756 and was at that time owned by skipper Niels Andersen Lund.
+The property was listed as No. 184 in the new cadastre of 1756, and was at that time owned by skipper Niels Andersen Lund.
 The property was after Lund's death passed to his widow Mette Cathrine Lund.
 In December 1775, she sold the property to Thomas Potter.
-He had until then resided in Petter Applebye's property at the southwestern end of the canal.
+He had until then resided on Petter Applebye's property at the southwestern end of the canal.
 Potter resided in the building now known as Overgaden Oven Vandet 26 from 1775 to 1785.
-In 1780, he constructed the building now known as Overgaden Oven Vamdet 29.
-In the early 1780s, he also constructed the Potter House a little further down the canal.
+In 1780, he constructed the building now known as Overgaden Oven Vandet 29.
+In the early 1780s, he also constructed the Potter House a little farther down the canal.

 The new building was subsequently referred to as No. 185A.
 In 1784, it was sold to the naval officer Didrich von Holsten.
 In 1776, he had been granted leave from the navy to captain Den lydige Sophie on a voyage to the Danish West Indies.
 He had later been the owner of the frigate Frederiksdal.
 In 1787, he captained it on a voyage to Saint Croix.
-The frigate ghad previously belonged to the half brothers Pieter van Hemert and Gysbert Behagen of whom the latter was Holstein's father-in-law.
-Hpæstein was most likely related to Marie Christina Holsten (1749–1810), who was married to Peter Applebye Jr.
+The frigate had previously belonged to the half brothers Pieter van Hemert and Gysbert Behagen, the latter of whom was Holstein's father-in-law.
+Holstein was most likely related to Marie Christina Holsten (1749–1810), who was married to Peter Applebye Jr.

 Diedrich Holsteen resided in the building with his wife Petronelle Behagen, two maids, a caretaker and a 14-year-old black boy at the 1787 census.